 - After an arrest, the family members that live out of state may start the search for an attorney and the internet may be the only way they have to find an attorney.

-- Even when a potential client is given the name of an attorney, the potential client will begin researching that attorney on-line often deciding whether to call the attorney based on what they find on the internet.
+- Even when a potential client is given the name of an attorney, that person will begin researching that attorney online before deciding whether to call the attorney based on what they find.

-No other area of the law is more suited for internet marketing.
-Internet marketing for criminal defense attorneys has become more competitive.
+For these reasons, no other area of the law is more suited for internet marketing.
+Internet marketing for criminal defense attorneys has always been competitive.
 An entire ground shift has occurred within the last eighteen months alone.
 Some attorneys are paying more than $50 a click for competitive terms such as “Seattle DUI Attorney” or “Boston Criminal Lawyers.”